Tag: rescue

 ※Prayer※

 Lord, there is something to be said and to be grateful that we are finite.
-We cannot understand the depth of your joy or .
-We also cannot understand the depth of your sorrow, loss, and mourning that you have experienced.
+We cannot understand the depth of your joy or love.
+We also cannot understand the depth of your sorrow, , and mourning that you have experienced.
 Help us to be grateful for the that is the inconceivable-ness of you.
 Help us to be grateful for what we do know.
 That you love us so much that Jesus came to die for us.
 Amen!